ChipNowacek/cctx/README.md

 # Codebase Change Transaction (CCTX)

-Bringing ACID to the coding experience.
+Bringing ACID to the coding experience (if possible).
+It's not clear if this project makes any sense.

 ## Purpose

 The primary purpose of a CCTX is to encourage thoughtful, structured changes to the codebase based on developer sanity, clarity, and quiet judgement.
-A CCTX is to the codebase what a transaction is to a database; as ACID as it can get.
+A CCTX is to the intention of the developer what a `git commit` is to a codebase or a transaction is to a database; as ACID as it can get.

 ## Workflow